Select Page

 Biden has had a long career in public service, having been a U.S. Senator from Delaware for 36 years before serving as Vice President.
 During his time in the Senate, he served on the Foreign Relations and Judiciary Committees and was known for his work on issues such as arms control, criminal justice reform, and civil rights.

 As President, Biden has focused on a wide range of issues, including the COVID-19 pandemic, climate change, infrastructure, and social justice.
-He has also emphasized the importance of bipartisanship and unity in addressing the challenges facing the country.
+He has also emphasised the importance of bipartisanship and unity in addressing the challenges facing the country.

 Joe Biden’s visit to Ireland